 Daily 5 curriculum in my analysis.
 This study suggests that while the Daily 5 curriculum has some successful components, it is generally not successful with ELs and needs to be supplemented with additional instructional strategies.
 Finally, the capstone provides a series of recommendations for supporting ELs in a primary integrated environment.

 Curriculum, Developmentally Appropriate Practice, ESL/ ELLs, Literacy, Teachers/ Teaching

 Roberg, Amanda, "How Reading Comprehension Strategies Support English Learners In A Primary Integrated Environment" (2017).
-School of Education Student Capstone Projects.
+School of Education and Leadership Student Capstone Projects.
 78.